 What happens if I overdose (Adriamycin PFS)?

-What should I avoid while using doxorubicin (Adriamycin PFS)?
+What should I avoid while taking doxorubicin (Adriamycin PFS)?

 What other drugs will affect doxorubicin (Adriamycin PFS)?